Fact check: How many people died for the Qatar World Cup? – DW – 11/16/2022

 15,000 dead — but not only for the World Cup's sake

-Many did come from developing countries such as Nepal and Bangladesh, but others came from emerging threshold economies and developed nations.
+Many did come from developing countries such as Nepal and Bangladesh, while others arrived from middle or high income nations.
 The Qatari statistics don't allow any further, more detailed breakdown.

 Qatar does not deny either figure.
-Indeed, in response to The Guardian, Qatar's Government Communications Office said: "Although each loss of life is upsetting, the mortality rate among these communities is within the expected range for the size and demographics of the population."
+Indeed, in response to The Guardian, the country's Government Communications Office said: "Although each loss of life is upsetting, the mortality rate among these communities is within the expected range for the size and demographics of the population."
 But is that true?

 Claim: "The mortality rate among these communities is within the expected range for the size and demographics of the population."